eMahtab/sami-yusuf-timeline/README.md

-# sami-yusuf-timeline: A timeline of famous singer Sami Yusuf using ReactJS
+# sami-yusuf-timeline: A timeline of Sami Yusuf using ReactJS

 This application is a timeline of famous singer and composer Sami Yusuf.
 Which is created using ReactJS and ES6